lmammino/realtime-transport-dashboards/README.md

 This is a sample serverless application that can be used for workshops or other educational purposes.

+The application allows you to create **dashboards**.
+Every dashboard can contain 0 or more **widgets**.
+A widget can display real time information about a specific Dublin Bus stop, a LUAS stop or a Irish Rail station.

+The application offers [APIs](#apis) to create, edit and visualize dashboards and widgets.

 ## Getting started

 Before starting make sure you have the [AWS CLI installed](https://aws.amazon.com/cli/) and properly [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html).